I hope you’ll agree with me when I say:

 About the author

 Reinhard Putz, an Austro-German anatomist, was born in Innsbruck in 1942.
 He received his doctorate in 1968 at the University of Innsbruck.
 In his early career, he headed the anatomy department at both the University of Munich and at the University of Freiburg.
-He focused particularly on the musculoskeletal system and joint-related issues.
+He focused mainly on the musculoskeletal system and joint-related issues.
 He has won numerous rewards, including membership to the 2004 European Academy of Science and Art, the 2005 Pauwels Medal of the German Society for Orthopedics, and the 2008 Austrian Cross of Honor for Science and Art.

 How to Choose a Good Book on Anatomy